AppAnalysis-BGSU/ApkDownlodScan/whendownloadstops.md

 python getVirusTotal.py list_6022018.csv report4
 ```

-First argument is the list of files, second argument is the folder where you want to keep your downloaded .json files.
+First argument is the list of files (to-be-downloaded), second argument is the folder where you want to keep your downloaded .json files.

 There are four folders : report, report2, report3, report4
 and corresponding folders downloads, downloads2, downloads3, downloads4.
 This will help us copy some portion for research / testing.